MarryMTP/Exness/Is Forex Rading Legal In South Korea? A Comprehensive Guide.md

 ### 1. Choose a Regulated Broker
 Select a broker licensed by the FSC or a reputable international broker that complies with South Korean regulations.
 Examples of trusted brokers include:
-- **IG Group**: Known for its robust platform and regulatory compliance.
+- **Exness**: Known for its robust platform and regulatory compliance.
 - **Saxo Bank**: Offers a wide range of forex pairs and tools.
 - **OANDA**: Popular for its user-friendly interface and transparency.